-Tianna Kalogerakis, Vice President
+Tianna Kalogerakis, Board Chair

-Gaymer, Anime lover, & Otaku!Puerto Rican, who was born and raised in Philadelphia!
+Geraldo is a self identified Queer Puerto Rican Gaymer, Anime lover, and Otaku, who was born and raised in Philadelphia!
 His hobbies include hanging with friends, singing, and living life with a confident mindset.
 Geraldo does the work that he does because “I love giving back to the community and trying to make a difference in my community even if it's a small one.
 I love what our mission here at Galaei is and I would love to spread the love we have to the community."

 Jorian is an HIV tester and counselor born and raised in Philadelphia and an advocate for youth leadership.
 He is part of the storytelling photograph project, The GranVarones and is one of the faces of Galaei's citywide campaign, Positivo which seeks eliminate the stigma around Gay Latino and HIV related issues, through highlighting stories, community members and spirit that embodies acceptance, pride, family, respect, beauty and resilience.
 He is a former Youth Resource Fellow from Advocates for Youth in Washington D.C. and was the 2016 Dale L. Grundy Youth Leader Recipient for the University of Pennsylvania's CFAR CAB’s 13th Annual Red Ribbon Awards.
 When Jorian is not working on changing society he loves to watch anime, read, or hang out with his loved ones and friends.